 - Peppermint Essential oil on places where you see ants crawling around

 - Cinnamon or garlic near entry points.
 Lace cinnamon sticks or garlic in areas where you have seen ants enter, such as in window tracks, or by doors.
-Garlic doesn’t smell as good as cinnamon but some say it works very well. ust peel and slice a few cloves and place them where you notice the ants.
+Garlic doesn’t smell as good as cinnamon but some say it works very well. just peel and slice a few cloves and place them where you notice the ants.

 - Some use baby powder or vaseline and swear ants hate it, sprinkle it where they are entering the house

 Place white vinegar or apple cider vinegar in a spray bottle and spray on areas where you have seen ants.
-You can spray vinegar near baseboards, , and on countertops where they may be.
-You can allow vinegar to dry on surfaces or – the fungicidal and insecticidal properties sometimes work to get rid of them this way.
+You can spray vinegar near baseboards, and on countertops where they may be.
+You can allow the vinegar to dry on surfaces or – the fungicidal and insecticidal properties sometimes work to get rid of them this way.

 Boiling Water Outside

-If you have anthill outside you can pour boiling water on top of them to try preventing them coming in the house.
+If you have anthill outside you can pour boiling water on top of them to try preventing them from coming in the house.